nut-codes/nut-codes.github.io/_posts/2019-02-20-Introducing.md

 Nut.codes come in short- and long-form.

 The short form encodes the amount of fat, "net" carbohydrates (that is carbohydrates other than dietary fiber), and protein in a 255-gram unit of food.
+In addition, it can optionally include the amounts of saturated- and trans-fats, dietary fiber, and sugars.
 The values are concatenated, base-64 encoded, and prepended with a `nut://` prefix.

-The long form encodes the same information, which is followed by a variable-length list of multi-byte tuples, whose first byte indicates the type of value (for example, "micrograms of Vitamin D"), and whose subsequent bytes (for micronutrients) encode the amount, using a logarithmic mapping whose maximum representable value is 255 grams.
+The long form encodes the same information as the short form (including optional values), which is then followed by a variable-length list of multi-byte tuples, whose first byte indicates the type of value (for example, "micrograms of Vitamin D"), and whose subsequent bytes (for micronutrients) encode the amount, using a logarithmic mapping whose maximum representable value is 255 grams.
 The tuples can also encode metadata such as serving size, name, and (as a future enhancement) allergen content.

 ## Examples

 A food with no macronutrient content (such as water), would have three zero bytes, which results in `AAAA` when base-64 encoded, so the complete nut.code would be [nut://AAAA](nut://AAAA).

-A 1-cup (240 ml) serving of whole milk has 8 grams of fat, 12 grams of carbohydrate, and 8 grams of protein.
+A 1-cup (240 ml) serving of whole milk has 8 grams of fat, 13 grams of carbohydrate, and 8 grams of protein.
 When scaled to a 255-gram unit, the result is 9 grams of fat and protein and 14 grams of carbohydrates.
-This results in a complete short-form nut.code of [nut://CRQJ](nut://CRQJ).
+This results in a minimal short-form nut.code of [nut://CRQJ](nut://CRQJ).
+As mentioned above, it can also include values for saturated- and trans-fats, dietary fiber, and sugars.
+The scaled values for these are 5, 0, 0, and 13.
+Finally it can include values for cholesterol and sodium, using a logarithmic encoding discussed below.
+The resulting values are 74 and 99.
+This results in a nut.code of [nut://CQ4JBQAADUpj](nut://CQ4JBQAADUpj).

 # Technical Details